aarpon/hrm_docs/docs/user/Introduction.rst

 * The Leibniz Institute for Neurobiology (Magdeburg),
 * The Combinatorial Neuroimaging facility (Magdeburg),
 * The Imaging Core Facility at the Biozentrum (University of Basel).
+* The University of Fribourg.
+* The Microscopy and Image Analysis Platform of the University of Freiburg.
+* The University of Manchester.

 Scientific Volume Imaging participates in this project by contributing its experience in deconvolution and software engineering.